-Editor’s note: This section will be reconsidered and is left here for the purpose of describing the concept of porting changes from the current release into running CRs as to keep the CRs up to date.
-A different approach will be studied whereby changes from the current release would be merged into the running CRs instead of using rebase.

 During the creation of a new release, the latest version of the active release is used as a baseline for a running CR (or baseline CR) to begin implementing the agreements made during the work item.
 The current procedure for baseline CR handling is described in Annex C.

 The first running CR for 38.331 toward Release 19 for the AI/ML for physical layer WI was created from 38.331 v18.4.0.
 Since then, versions 18.5.0, 18.6.0, and 18.7.0 have been published.
 That means that between the initial version of the running CR and version 18.7.0, it had to be updated three more times and could go through an additional update yet.
 Each update requires a manual transcription of the CR to the latest version of the specification.

-Git can optimize the procedure of upgrading the version of a running CR to the latest version of the affected specification by use of a function called rebase.
-The function can be a little complicated, so the documentation is left here for reference (https://git-scm.com/docs/git-rebase).
+Git can optimize the procedure of upgrading the version of a running CR to the latest version of the affected specification by merging the latest version of the active release with the running CR.
+In some cases, a Git function called rebase is preferred because it is able to rewrite the commit history such that it appears that the running CR had been initially created against the latest version of the active release.
+However, the downside is that the commit history no longer reflect reality, which can cause confusion.
+Therefore, the procedure for upgrading a running CR to the latest version of the active release via merging is described.

+The process of merging is discussed in Section 6.2.1.2.3, but its purpose is different, wherein changes are applied to the current version of an active release to create the next version of the active release.
+Usually, when merging, the original version and the changes applied to the version are part of the same linear progression.
+That is, changes are merged into, e.g., v18.5.0, to create v18.6.0.
+When merging to upgrade the version of the running CR toward the new release, changes from two different versions of a similar document are being merged together, e.g., v18.5.0 is merged into a running v19.0.0.
+Therefore, conflicts of a different nature can arise: conflicts between CRs toward v18.5.0 fixing a bug and CRs toward v19.0.0 which did not assume the presence of said bug.
+After upgrading the version of the running CR, merge conflicts need to be carefully evaluated as not to undo the fixes provided by the current active release.